josepmed/centre/README.md

 3. A report for the previous day is automatically generated
 4. Add or adjust tasks for the day
 5. Use the journal (`j` key) to note your intentions or plan
+6. Toggle the daily planner (`l` key) to visualize your day's schedule
-6. Start your first task with `Enter`
+7. Start your first task with `Enter`

 ### During the day
-7. Switch context modes with `m` as your day flows (Working → Lunch → Gym → Working)
+8. Switch context modes with `m` as your day flows (Working → Lunch → Gym → Working)
-8. Tasks automatically pause when leaving Working mode, resume when you return
+9. Tasks automatically pause when leaving Working mode, resume when you return
-9. When an estimate is reached, choose what to do next (Done, Extend, Pause, or Postpone)
+10. When an estimate is reached, choose what to do next (Done, Extend, Pause, or Postpone)
-10. Run multiple tasks in parallel if needed (tasks and subtasks track independently)
+11. Run multiple tasks in parallel if needed (tasks and subtasks track independently)
-11. Add notes to track context with `n`
+12. Add notes to track context with `n`
-12. Update journal throughout the day to capture insights
+13. Update journal throughout the day to capture insights
+14. Check the daily planner (`l`) to see your progress against the scheduled timeline
-13. Monitor your Focus Garden to see overall progress and mode time breakdown
+15. Monitor your Focus Garden to see overall progress and mode time breakdown

 ### End of day
-14. Mark completed tasks as done with `d`
+16. Mark completed tasks as done with `d`
-15. Postpone unfinished work with `p` (moves to tomorrow's file)
+17. Postpone unfinished work with `p` (moves to tomorrow's file)
-16. Archive tasks that are no longer relevant with `r` or `x`
+18. Archive tasks that are no longer relevant with `r` or `x`
-17. Review your journal, Focus Garden stats, and mode time distribution
+19. Review your journal, Focus Garden stats, daily planner, and mode time distribution
-18. Switch to Sleep mode (🌙) if desired to track rest time
+20. Switch to Sleep mode (🌙) if desired to track rest time
-19. Quit with `q` - everything autosaves
+21. Quit with `q` - everything autosaves
-20. If the app runs past midnight, it will automatically:
+22. If the app runs past midnight, it will automatically:
     - Generate a report for the day that just ended (including mode times)
     - Show a modal requiring restart for the new day